-- Developing a blood clot (thrombosis) in your legs or lungs .
+- Increases the risk of developing a blood clot (thrombosis) in your legs or lungs

-- Having a baby who is too big (macrosomia).
+- Increases the risk of having a baby who is too big (macrosomia)

 - Makes it more likely that assistance will be required to help deliver the baby, for example; ventouse (a suction cap attached to baby’s head) forceps or emergency caesarean delivery.